conan-io/docs/conan_v2.rst

     the more relevant changes.
   - **General changes** not related to the recipes nor the Conan commands, "build profiles", lowercase references... etc.

-If you are looking for precompiled binaires, there is a very short list in a seperate remote which can be added
+If you are looking for precompiled binaries, there is a very short list in a separate remote which can be added

     .. code-block:: bash